hanshanley/hanshanley.github.io/_pages/about.md

 I also have a blog [The Margin of Error](https://www.themarginoferror.com/) where I talk about my research, computational looks at different economic and political issues, and a ton of other topics!
 [You can subscribe here.](https://docs.google.com/forms/d/e/1FAIpQLSeHPhVHdJ0xdCYq3wDYjkOIxgVdErP4qszNOBQYrnyzTz3xyQ/viewform)

-If you are an undergrad or master's student at Stanford and are interested in doing research in the misinformation space, please email me at hhanley at stanford dot edu.
+I am not currently taking any new students for projects, but if you are an undergrad or master's student at Stanford and are interested in doing research and want to talk about  misinformation research, please email me at hhanley at stanford dot edu.

 Updates